How to Create a Marketplace: Build a Multi-Vendor Website

 An MVP is the most basic version of your marketplace that you can launch while delivering value to your users.
 It contains only essential functionality and should be geared toward testing.
 The goal of an MVP is to validate your assumptions and facilitate a quick go-to-market.

-How to create your marketplace MVP roadmap
+How to create a marketplace MVP roadmap

 Once you’ve identified your high-priority ICP personas, you can outline the product requirements for your MVP.